ACDCSama/Biquadris/README.md

 # Notice

-The codes are in master branch
+The codes are in master branch.

+The game of Biquadris is a modified version of Tetris with a graphical user interface that was made using the XWindows library as well as a console interface.